 Get your weather information straight.
 No one wants to drag a whole suitcase of the wrong clothing around so check with the local papers or your accommodation hosts before going to get a good picture of what it is going to be like.

 Rent it!
-In terms of accommodation, I highly recommend renting an apartment as opposed to a hotel room when travelling with kids.
+In terms of accommodation, consider renting an apartment as opposed to a hotel room when travelling with kids.
 You will have way more room, a full kitchen and laundry.
 It’s really great to have somewhere everyone can take a break in the afternoons after a morning of touring.
 I used Airbnb and was very happy with both of the apartments we rented.

 Pack your bags.
 Lay out everything you want to pack and then try to cut it in half.
 Trust me.
 You’ll be happier with space to bring things home and your partner will be happy when they have to carry the bags up stairs.
 Check ahead to see if your accommodation has laundry – this will make it easier to pack light if you can just pop everything in for a clean whenever you want.
 Bring lots of large freezer bags.
 Pack your liquids in them, use them for sandwiches and snacks when touring, collecting souvenirs and for those barfy kids who can’t make it through the winding roads.